Johnny Bucyk: Return to glory

-Assembling a team behind the acquisitions of Bobby Orr and Phil Esposito, Boston rocketed to the playoffs in 1968, with Bucyk having his first of 7 30+ goal seasons finishing second behind Esposito in team scoring (and ninth in league scoring), being named to his fifth All-Star Game, and being selected as the league's Second Team All-Star.
-Bucyk proved particularly effective playing on the left side on Boston's greatly feared power-play unit, which featured Phil Esposito, John McKenzie, Bobby Orr and Fred Stanfield.
+Assembling a team behind the acquisitions of Bobby Orr Phil Esposito and Ken Hodge in 1967-1968, Bucyk and the Bruins were able to return to prominence for the first time in nearly a decade.
+Bucyk was once again named one of the teams 3 alternate captains, and in 72 appearances he would have his first of 7 30+ goal seasons along with 39 assists, finishing second behind Esposito in team scoring (and ninth in league scoring).
+For his efforts Bucyk was named to his fifth All-Star Game, and was named to the leagues Second Team All-Star for the first time in his career.
+In addition the Bruins broke their streak of missing the playoffs however they were eliminated in the first round.
+During this period Bucyk proved particularly effective playing on the left side on Boston's greatly feared power-play unit, which featured Phil Esposito, John McKenzie, Bobby Orr and Fred Stanfield.
 He also was a highly accurate shooter, finishing in the top ten in the league in shooting percentage in eleven seasons, and leading the league in 1971, 1973, and 1974.

+The 1968-69 season saw Bucyk play in 70 games, scoring 24 goals and 42 assists.
+The Bruins made the postseason for a second straight year and Bucyk appeared in all 10 playoff games scoring 11 points (5 goals 6 assists) The Bruins defeated Toronto in the first round but were defeated by Montreal 4-2 in the semifinals.

-Two seasons later, Bucyk would play a pivotal role in helping the Bruins win their fourth Stanley Cup, with Bucyk finishing fourth in team scoring and second in goal scoring in the playoffs, and being named to play in the 1970 NHL All-Star Game.
-In game 1 of the 1970 Stanley cup finals Bucyk would score a hat trick as the Bruins won 6-0.
+Early in the 1969-70 season Bucyk recorded his second 5+ point game scoring 2 goals and 3 assists during a game vs. Pittsburgh in a Bruins 6-4 victory.
+Bucyk would finish the regular season appearing in 76 games scoring a career high at that point 31 goals along with 38 assists. and being named to play in the 1970 NHL All-Star Game.
+The Bruins finished second in the East Division that year and Bucyk would play a pivotal role in helping the Bruins postseason run appearing in all 14 games he finished fourth in team scoring and second in goal scoring in the playoffs with 19 points.
+The Bruins then reached the 1970 Stanley cup finals where they faced St Louis, in game 1 Bucyk would score a hat trick as the Bruins won 6-0.
 Then in game 4 Bucyk would score a pivotal goal to tie the game up and send it to overtime, which led to Bobby Orr iconic series winning goal.
 While he had not been the team's captain after 1967, as the senior assistant captain, he had the honor of being the first to ceremonially skate the Stanley Cup around the Boston Garden ice.